 POD ARTIST RESIDENCIES YEAR II

-May 2022 was the last of our seven pod residencies developed in reaction to the pandemic.
+Our first seven pod residencies (2021-2022) were developed in reaction to the pandemic.
 Originally conceptualized by previous studiomate Anna Trowbridge, the intent was around reconnection and creation exploration.
 We were able to put these on partially with support from the City of Vancouver.
-The first was new mother Deepali Raiththa and her unborn child in the eighth term of her pregnancy, giving birth to this series.
+The first pod was new mother Deepali Raiththa and her unborn child in the eighth term of her pregnancy, giving birth to this series.
 We saw art husbands and art wives form through this residency.
 The location itself inspire and influence Darius Kian and Nat Robinson in their collaboration.
 Hold Your Breath by Monika Krupicka and Sara Pimentel started the process of exploring the emotional complexity of weather's influence on our lives and bringing it into the gallery.
 Giving us a natural flow for the last residency by Julia, Phoebe, and Katrina, taking influence from the greenspace around the JBG.
 Discussing the potential for death and decay, alongside its resurgence and regenerative abilities.
 Both a fitting end to the residency, but birth of new relationships to come.

 For 2023, we invite artists to to generate art that delves into the problems, conflicts, sources of collective joy and inspiration that touch our communities.
 Take this chance to explore collaboration between varied artistic disciplines and embolden experimentation.